-Julian Palacio is the founder of JP/A, a collaborative architecture and design office based in New York City driven by a culture of innovation and research.
+Julian Palacio is the founder of JPAS, a collaborative architecture and design office based in New York City driven by a culture of innovation and research.

-Palacio is the recipient of the 2012 Deborah J. Norden Fund Travel Fellowship from the Architectural League of New York.
-He is currently an adjunct assistant professor at the Irwin S. Chanin School of Architecture of The Cooper Union in New York.
+Palacio is a recipient of the Deborah J. Norden Fund Travel Fellowship from the Architectural League of New York.
+He is currently an Assistant Professor Adjunct at the Irwin S. Chanin School of Architecture of The Cooper Union in New York.
 He has previously taught at Cornell University, the University of Pennsylvania, the Institute for Architecture and Urban Studies in New York, and the Catholic University of America.
-He received his master's degree from the Graduate School of Architecture, Planning and Preservation at Columbia University (New York), and a bachelor of architecture from the Universidad Javeriana (Bogotá, Colombia), where he was cofounder and coeditor of +A Architecture Journal.
+He received his master's degree from the Graduate School of Architecture, Planning and Preservation at Columbia University (New York), and a bachelor of architecture from the Universidad Javeriana (Bogotá, Colombia), where he was co-founder and co-editor of +A Architecture Journal.